IanSOlivier/my-first-repo/README.md

 I was born and largely grew up in Tuebingen, Germany and then East London, South Africa

 ## Contact
-Reache me via email at iansimonolivier@gmail.com
+Reach me via email at iansimonolivier@gmail.com

 nano README.md